matekelemen/krex/src/UtilityApplication/cases/hierarchical_solver_multislave/readme.md

 <img src=".readme/figure.png" width=300/>
 </p>

-This example consists of 3 disconnected triangles that are constrained by MPCs along their overlapping edges and corners.
-All three triangles have overlapping corners at the bottom center (origin), where constraining with an MPC becomes more interesting.
+This example consists of 3 disconnected triangles that are constrained by MPCs along their overlapping edges and nodes.
+All three triangles have overlapping nodes at the bottom center (origin), where constraining with an MPC becomes more interesting.

 The following two constraint systems are tested:
-- *connected case*: the corner ($0$) of the main triangle ($e_0$) is the master of the other two ($3$ and $6$) overlapping corners.
+- *connected case*: node ($0$) of the main triangle ($e_0$) is the master of the other two ($3$ and $6$) overlapping nodes.
-- *disconnected case:* an external point ($18$), that is not part of any element, acts as the master of all 3 overlapping corners ($0$, $3$, and $6$).
+- *disconnected case:* an external point ($18$), that is not part of any element, acts as the master of all 3 overlapping nodes ($0$, $3$, and $6$).

-In every setup, all MPCs share a common coefficient, with no offsets:
+Each setup has a linear counterpart that consist only of linear triangles.
+In every case, all MPCs share a common coefficient, with no offsets:
 ```math
 \mathbf{u}_S =
 \begin{bmatrix}